-The environmental and social characteristics promoted by the product were the provision of sustainable infrastructure facilities and related services.
-The provision of such sustainable infrastructure and services assists, in the opinion of the Investment Manager, the transition to a lower carbon economy and improves the availability of safe water and food and improves the provision of socially beneficial infrastructure and related services.

-This was achieved by investing in a portfolio of companies which, in the opinion of the Investment Manager, generate on an aggregate portfolio basis a substantial proportion of their turnover from the sustainable infrastructure sector, including but not limited to the supply or treatment of water, waste water and energy, the provision or maintenance or enhancement of energy or water infrastructure such as energy generation facilities and equipment or water treatment facilities, the provision, maintenance or enhancement of infrastructure designed to support the production and efficient distribution of food and crops, and the provision, maintenance or enhancement of other socially beneficial infrastructure.
+The environmental and social characteristics promoted by the product were the provision of clean water, sanitation services and irrigation solutions.
+This was achieved by investing in a portfolio of companies which, in the opinion of the Investment Manager, on an aggregate portfolio basis generate a substantial proportion of their turnover from and operate on a sustainable basis in the water solutions sector.

 The Investment Manager used a range of sustainability indicators to measure the extent to which the environmental and social characteristics of the product were met.
 Investors should refer to the next section below for an assessment of how the sustainability indicators performed during the reference period.

+Doc ID 107 - 05 December 2024